-- the remaining lifetime probability of default as at the reporting date, with - the remaining lifetime probability of default for this point in time that was estimated at the time of initial recognition of the exposure (adjusted where appropriate for changes in prepayment expectations).
+- The remaining lifetime probability of default PD at the reporting date, with - > The remaining lifetime PD for this time that was estimated at the time of initial recognition of the exposure (adjusted where appropriate for changes in prepayment expectations).

-The company uses three criteria for determining whether there has been a significant increase in credit risk:
+The Company uses three criteria for determining whether there has been a significant increase in credit risk:

-- a quantitative test based on movement in probability of default;
+- > A quantitative test based on movement in PD;

-- > qualitative indicators; and
+- > Qualitative indicators; and

-- > a backstop of 30 days past due.
+- > A backstop of 30 days past due.